 are known to exist.

 The centerpiece of Titanic was the First Class Forward Grand Staircase with its graceful sweep of paneled and carved oak surfaces, accented with wrought iron and bronze foliage.
-Behind it were three elevators for the passengers that would rather to ride.
+Behind it were three elevators for the passengers that would rather not use the stairs.
 The staircase spanned six decks and was topped with a dome of white glass and wrought iron.
 The dome let in natural sunlight during the day, and was lit up at night by a large gilt metal framed chandelier with glass-bead panels and cut glass.
 On the wall at the top of the stairs, was a carved oak clock depicting two figures known as "Honor and Glory Crowning Time".
 The stairs were slender at the top, but fanned out wider at the landing of each deck.
-The landings and hallways were lit up by crystal ceiling fixtures and had white and black tiled floors.
+The landings and corridors were lit by beaded crystal ceiling fixtures and had white and black patterned tile floors.
 The staircase started at the boat deck and descended through A, B, and C decks, down to the First Class Reception Room on D deck, and then ended at E deck.
 A smaller and less elegant version of the staircase was located further aft of the ship.
 All together it was a wondrous achievement.

 for the White Star Line publicity brochure

-"Olympic & Titanic Largest Steamer in the World"
+"Olympic & Titanic Largest Steamers in the World"

 We leave the deck and pass through one of the doors which admit us to the interior of the vessel, and, as if by magic, we at once lose feeling that we are on board a ship, and seem instead to be entering the hall of some great house on shore.
 Dignified and simple oak paneling covers the walls, enriched in a few places by a bit of elaborate carved work, reminiscent of the days when Grinling Gibbons collaborated with his great contemporary, Wren.